 DGAP-News: OSRAM Licht AG

-- Positive free cash flow of 64 million euros achieved
+- Free cash flow negative at only 7 million euros

 (1adjusted for currency and portfolio effects)